 A freezing point is a temperature at which a substance starts to change its phase from liquid to solid during cooling.

-This point is also known as melting point as at this temperature substance from the solid phase starts to melt and transform in to liquid phase during heating.
+This point is also known as the melting point as at this temperature substance from the solid phase starts to melt and transform into a liquid phase during heating.

 What is the freezing point for water?

-Freezing point for water is 0°C or 273.15 Kelvin at atmospheric pressure.
-This means at 0°C water starts to transform into Ice from liquid phase on cooling.
+The freezing point for water is 0°C or 273.15 Kelvin at atmospheric pressure.
+This means on cooling at 0°C water starts to transform into Ice from the liquid phase.

 What is the freezing point for pure water?

-For pure liquid water it is incorrect to say that freezing point is 0°C. Because pure liquid water can be supercooled well below that temperature without freezing if the liquid is not mechanically disturbed!
+For pure liquid water, it is incorrect to say that the freezing point is 0°C. Because pure liquid water can be supercooled well below that temperature without freezing if the liquid is not mechanically disturbed!